dustinpfister/blog_posts/_posts/lodash_repeat.md

 ## 3 - vanilla javaScript alternatives to lodash \_.repeat and \_.times

-In this section I will be looking at some options when it comes to doing the same ting as the \_.repeat method only with just plain old vanilla javaScript by itself.
+In this section I will be looking at some options when it comes to doing the same ting as the repeat method only with just plain old vanilla javaScript by itself.

 ### 3.1 - Making a repeat method with a while loop.